Zenith Model 12-S-471 Console Radio (1940)

 immediately blown the 1-amp line fuse I installed under chassis.

-I replaced the old rubber tuner belt with inexpensive O-ring material, a trick that I learned when restoring my Zenith 6-J-230.
+I replaced the old rubber tuner belt with inexpensive O-ring material, a trick I had learned when restoring my Zenith 6-J-230.
 I posted the following description of the process to the antique radio newsgroup.

 From: Phil Nelson